 - 1. Completed Application for Admission.

-- Application fee.
+- 2. Application fee.

-- 3. All official transcripts and preferably an American Association of Collegiate Registrars and Admission Officers (AACRAO) or Educational Credential Evaluators, Inc. (ECE) evaluation of the transcript if the institution is not an accredited United States institution.
-Prospective students must submit an institutionally transcribed transcript in English.
+- 3. All official transcripts and preferably Educational Credential Evaluators, Inc. (ECE) evaluation of the transcript if the institution is not an accredited United States institution.
+Prospective students must submit an institutionally transcribed transcribed transcript of the t

+script in English.
 Applicants who cannot obtain an institutionally translated transcript may obtain a translation utilizing the services of an approved credential evaluating service.